yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Difference of Gaussians (DoG)

-The Difference of Gaussians (DoG) is a feature enhancement algorithm that approximates the Laplacian of Gaussian (LoG) operator, which is known for its ability to detect blobs (regions of interest that are brighter or darker than their surroundings) at various scales [1].
+The Difference of Gaussians (DoG) is a feature enhancement algorithm that approximates the Laplacian of Gaussian (LoG) operator, which is known for its ability to detect blobs (regions of interest that are brighter or darker than their surroundings) at various scales.
 The LoG operator is computationally expensive due to its second-order derivative nature.
 DoG offers a computationally efficient alternative by subtracting two Gaussian-blurred versions of an image, each with a slightly different standard deviation.

 Mathematically, a 2D Gaussian function $G(x, y, \sigma)$ is defined as: